The Dresden Files characters: Sanya

 Harry first meets Sanya in Death Masks when all three Knights arrive to fend off the Denarian Ursiel.
 Sanya, a Russian of African lineage and a descendant of Saladin, carries the saber Esperacchius.
 He is a former member of the Order of the Blackened Denarius; when he was 16, he accepted the coin of the fallen angel Magog, out of a desire to strike back at the Russian society that considered him an outcast.
 Over the next five years, he became the lover of Rosanna, Polonius Lartessa's lieutenant and the one who recruited him into the Order.
 However, after learning that Rosanna did not care about him, he threw his coin away and was found by Shiro, who took him to meet the archangel Michael.
 Sanya accepted Michael's offer to become a Knight and took up Esperacchius.
 Although he deals with supernatural and angelic/demonic creatures on a regular basis, he considers himself an agnostic and says that he fights for the good of society, fitting his devout socialist (Trotskyist) nature.

 As of the end of Small Favor, he is the only Knight still on active duty, with Shiro dead and Michael Carpenter badly injured.
 He admits to Harry that bearers for their swords must be found before he is overwhelmed.
 This remains the case until the end of Skin Game, when Waldo Butters takes up Shiro's sword and becomes a Knight.

 Sanya makes an appearance in Changes, saving Harry's upstairs neighbors, the Willoughbys, when the boarding house is set on fire.
 He also joins Harry's attack party against the Red Court at Chichén Itzá.
 In Skin Game, Sanya is said to be seen fighting several Denarians in Iran, drawn there by the Order to prevent him from interfering in Nicodemus' plan.
+In Battle Ground, Sanya comes to Chicago to assist in the titular battle by organizing civilians into a makeshift fighting force.